antony-jr/QAppImageUpdate/docs/ClassQAppImageUpdate.md

 You can set a **QObject parent** to make use of **Qt's Parent to Children deallocation.**

-### AppImageDeltaRevisioner(QFile \*, bool singleThreaded = true, QObject \*parent = nullptr)
+### QAppImageUpdate(QFile \*, bool singleThreaded = true, QObject \*parent = nullptr)

-This is an overloaded constructor , Constructs the Updater with the given QFile as the AppImage itself.
+This is an overloaded constructor, Constructs the Updater with the given QFile as the AppImage itself.
-If the pointer is invalid or has other sort of read errors , The updater will emit error but when forced to start , Again the updater guesses the AppImage Path in order to continue with the extraction.
+If the pointer is invalid or has other sort of read errors, The updater will emit error but when forced to start, Again the updater guesses the AppImage Path in order to continue with the extraction.
 If the guessed AppImage Path is not an AppImage but a normal elf file then this result in a invalid magic byte error.
-See [error codes](AppImageDeltaRevisionerErrorCodes.html) for more information.
+See [error codes](ErrorCodes.html) for more information.

 The default value for **singleThreaded** is **true** but you can set it to **false** to run all the resource of the updater in a seperate thread excluding **this class**.

 You can set a **QObject parent** to make use of **Qt's Parent to Children deallocation.**

-### void start(void)
+### void start(short action)
-<p align="right"> <b>[SLOT]</b> </p>
+<p align="right"> <code>[SLOT]</code> </p>

-Starts the updater.
-Emits **started()** signal when starts.

-> Minor Note: You don't have to worry about anything if you called checkForUpdate or getAppImageEmbededInformation slots before start , Don't worry about overheads too , Since when you call checkForUpdate slot , The information is cached and when start slot is called again , it will be faster than normal.

-> Important Note: You should also call clear and set the settings again if you want to clear the cache.
+Starts a specific action as given in the argument of the start slot.
+Valid actions are put up in the Actions table.

 ### void cancel(void)
 <p align="right"> <b>[SLOT]</b> </p>